raghu-vijaykumar/blog/content/posts/courses/building-batch-data-pipelines-gcp/index.md

 - **Flexible and Resizable**: Variety of VM types, disk sizes, and networking options.
 - **Integration with Google Cloud**: Seamless interaction with other Google Cloud services.
 - **Ease of Use**: Minimal learning curve, supports existing Hadoop tools.
-- **High Availability and Reliability**: Multiple primary nodes, restartable jobs.
+- **High Availability and Reliability**: Multiple primary nodes, restart able jobs.
 - **Developer-Friendly**: Multiple ways to manage clusters, customizable via scripts and metadata.

 ### Using Google Cloud Storage Instead of HDFS